Surrogate Costs & Fees

 Proven surrogate deposit – $80,000.00- $100,000.00

-A minimum balance of $10,000.00 will need to be in the account at all times, this is to cover any unexpected bills or situations.
+A minimum balance of $10,000 must be maintained in the account at all times.
+This reserve helps ensure that any unexpected medical bills or surrogacy-related expenses can be covered promptly.

 $450.00 (estimation)